Autoequivalences of toric surfaces: Proof of Theorem

+At this stage, the resulting autoequivalence is standard, i.e.\ an element of $A(X)$.
+This proves that $\Aut(\DDD(X))$ is generated by $A(X)$ and $B(X)$.
+Finally we address the relations.
+It is here that we make use of condition (3):

-By a well-known result of Orlov \cite{Orlov} there is a unique Fourier-Mukai kernel $P\in\DDD(X\times X)$, so that $\varphi\cong\FM_P$.
+\emph{Step 1.} By a well-known result of Orlov \cite{Orlov} there is a unique Fourier-Mukai kernel $P\in\DDD(X\times X)$, so that $\varphi\cong\FM_P$.
 As the anti-canonical sheaf is big by assumption, the conditions required for \cite[Theorem~2.3(2)]{Kawamata-DK} hold.
 In particular, looking at the proof of this theorem we see that there exists an irreducible component $Z\subset\supp(P) \subset X\times X$ such that the restrictions to $Z$ of the natural projections $\pi_1,\pi_2\colon X\times X \to X$ are surjective and birational.
+Also see \cite[\S6]{HuyFM} for this.
 Following \cite{IU}, we set

-As $X$ is a smooth surface, using \cite[Lemma~4.2]{Kawamata-DK}, we note that this birational map is a genuine isomorphism (any birational map between smooth surfaces is a sequence of blow ups and blow downs but Kawamata's lemma shows that the biration map in question is an isomorphism in codimension 1).
+As $X$ is a smooth surface, using \cite[Lemma~4.2]{Kawamata-DK}, we note that this birational map is a genuine isomorphism --- any birational map between smooth surfaces is a sequence of blow ups and blow downs but Kawamata's lemma shows that the birational map in question is an isomorphism in codimension 1.